MrImmortal09/demorepo/Setup.md

 - Modify the .env file as per your local setup.

 ## Step 2: Choose Your Setup Method (Docker Recommended)
-### Recommended Method: Setting UpDevelopment Server using Docker-compose
+### 1.Recommended Method: Setting UpDevelopment Server using Docker-compose

 - Install Docker